 You're allowed to spend 100% of your loan amount on payroll, and for many self-employed owner/operators, the expanded 24-week window will allow them to do just that, and have the loan fully forgiven (minus any EIDL advance if the timing warrants this).

-A: As of late August, we are hearing that many lenders are asking PPP borrowers to WAIT on submitting their forgiveness applications, because they are awaiting further guidance from Congress.
+Some lenders are still asking PPP borrowers to WAIT on submitting their forgiveness applications, especially if their covered period has not yet ended.
 PPP guidelines have changed multiple times, and there is a chance that they may change again.
 Initially lenders said they would reach out to borrowers towards the end of their 8- or 24-week loan period, but not before the SBA started coordinating with lenders on Aug.
 10th.
 As of mid-August, some lenders began accepting forgiveness applications.

 If you received your loan before June 5th, you as the borrower can tell your lender whether you'd prefer to apply for forgiveness under the original 8-week window, or the more expansive 24-week window.

 On June 22nd, the U.S. Department of the Treasury clarified that if you have used all of the loan proceeds for which you are requesting forgiveness, you can apply for forgiveness at any time.
 "This is welcome news for many who were going to spend their entire Paycheck Protection Program (“PPP”) loan after the eight-week period, but well before the end of the 24-week period.
 A company that spent all of its PPP monies by week 10 will not have to wait another 14 weeks to apply for forgiveness," say the folks at GBQ, before cautioning that the wage and FTEE reduction calculations become more complicated.